GsDevKit/GsDevKit_home/docs/installation/installDevKitServer.md

 A complete GsDevKit installation includes both a server and a client, which can be on the same or on different nodes.
 These instructions provide information on installing the server component, without installing a client.
 This is part of the [instructions for installing on two separate nodes][1]; refer to these instructions for the OS configuration required and other steps.

-The GsDevKit server  may be installed on **Linux** or **Mac**.
+The GsDevKit server  may be installed on **Linux** or **Mac**; the process is the same on both.
 The GemStone/S 64 Bit does not run directly on Windows, however, you may create a Linux VM on Windows and run the GsDevKit server within that VM.

 ### Determine port handling